Elizabeth Cantalamessa

 I have published on topics including political speech,

-I am also an Emerging Scholar with the Mark Twain Circle of America.
+I am also an Emerging Scholar with

-with the Center for Mark Twain Studies.
+the Center for Mark Twain Studies.

 such as humbug, irony, and tall tales.